Poncho + Insulating Liner System

 Alpha Direct “Blanket”

-The piece of fabric I purchased was listed as 120gsm, model 4008.
-The piece I have seems to be more like 80gsm… so I am not 100% sure what I have.
+The piece of fabric I purchased was listed as 120gsm, model 4004 which doesn’t make sense.
+4004 is 90gsm and 4008 is 120gsm.
+Given the weight & dimensions of my piece, I think I have 90gsm but I am not 100% sure.
 What I know is that it is an amazing material to use as a poncho liner.
 Absorbed very little water so would dry amazingly quickly.
 Didn’t pick up odor after a month of daily use.
 When air movement was blocked by sleep sack or poncho was quite warm.
 When doubled up it provided some warmth without wind blocking.
 (A single layer of 90gsm Alpha Direct seems to hold no warmth in strong winds)

 The piece of Alpha Direct I brought was a bit too short.
 This experiment was successful enough that I will purchase a larger piece of Alpha Direct and actually make a poncho liner rather than just a rectangular piece of fabric.
 Having a small foot pocket would make it work better in sleeping mode.
 Open question if the race bib magnets would be strong enough to create a foot pocket.